JpOnline/Blog/documentation_sprint.md

 - How might we improve searching?
 - How might we facilitate collaboration?
 - How might we show which parts of the code is poor/well documented?
+- HMW show test coverage?
+- HMW show results of tests in the documentation?

 # Day 2
 ## References